mu-semtech/repo-harvester/README.md

 ## Reference
 Please also check the docstrings and typing included in the code!

-For the model which this service uses, check [the reference in mu-app-info](https://github.com/mu-semtech/app-mu-info#reference).
+For the model which this microservice uses, check [the reference in mu-app-info](https://github.com/mu-semtech/app-mu-info#reference).

 ### Structure